Vortexability: A Unifying Criterion for Ideal Fractional Chern Insulators: Review of traditional band geometry

-In this section we will explicitly construct such an $S(\bk)$.
 While $S(\bk)$ is in general non-unitary and non-periodic, this is a powerful result that we will use to prove a uniqueness result on vortex functions (Prop. \ref{prop:uniqueness} below).
 Indeed, as discussed in the main text, there is always a coordinate frame for which vortexable bands satisfy (D1) and (D2) with a $\bk$-independent $\omega_\mu$ (see also Prop \ref{prop:holo_gauge_choice}).
 We imagine $\sk$-holomorphicity will be a future calculational tool as well for working with such bands, so we elaborate on how to choose such a gauge here.

-To obtain \eqref{eq:hologauge_supp} we will combine (D2), $Q(\bk) \ov{\partial}_\sk \ket{u_\bk}$, a gauge invariant statement, with a choice of $S(\bk)$ such that
+To obtain \eqref{eq:hologauge_supp} we will combine (D2), $Q(\bk) \ov{\partial}_\sk \ket{u_\bk} = 0$, a gauge invariant statement, with a choice of $S(\bk)$ such that

 where $\ov{A}_\sk(\bk) = \omega_\mu A^\mu(\bk)$ is a matrix-valued function of $\bk$, and $A^\mu_{ab}(\bk) = -i \bra{u_{\bk b}} \partial^{k_\mu} \ket{u_{\bk a}}$ is the Berry connection.
 We assume the Berry connection is smooth in $\bk$ (and therefore not periodic under translations by reciprocal lattice vectors).
 Such a gauge choice is always possible.